Picoeukaryote

-Picoeukaryotes are picoplanktonic eukaryotic organisms 3.0 µm or less in size.
+Picoeukaryotes are picoplanktonic eukaryotic organisms 3.0 μm or less in size.
 They are distributed throughout the world's marine and freshwater ecosystems and constitute a significant contribution to autotrophic communities.
 Though the SI prefix pico- might imply an organism smaller than atomic size, the term was likely used to avoid confusion with existing size classifications of plankton.

 Characteristics

 Cell structure

 Picoeukaryotes can be either autotrophic and heterotrophic, and usually contain a minimal number of organelles.
-For example, Ostreococcus tauri, an autotrophic picoeukaryote belonging to the class Prasinophyceae, contains only the nucleus, one mitochondrion and one chloroplast, tightly packed within a cell membrane.
+For example, Ostreococcus tauri, an autotrophic picoeukaryote belonging to the class Mamiellophyceae, contains only the nucleus, one mitochondrion and one chloroplast, tightly packed within a cell membrane.
 Members of a heterotrophic class, the Bicosoecida, similarly contain only two mitochondria, one food vacuole and a nucleus.

 Distributions

 These organisms are found throughout the water columns.
 Autotrophic picoeukaryotes are restricted to the upper 100–200 m (the layer that receives light) and are often characterized by a sharp cell maximum near the Deep Chlorophyll Maximum Layer (DCML) and decrease significantly below.
 Heterotrophic groups are found at greater depths and for example, in the Pacific Ocean, they have been found in the vicinity of hydrothermal vents at depths up to 2000–2550 m.
 Some heterotrophic lineages are found, unstratified, at all depths from the surface down to 3000 m.
 They show high phylogenetic diversity and high variability in global cell concentrations, ranging from 107 to 105 liter−1.